 http://rangelandsrm.ir/article-1-1303-en.html

-Background and objectives: The degradation of vegetation and changes in land use can significantly impact soil characteristics.
-In recent years, human activities have led to the degradation of many such areas.
-Vegetation in these areas has been reduced or completely eliminated.
-Soil performs various functions, and the characteristics of roots and enzyme activities within the soil serve as indicators influencing these functions.
-Consequently, this study aims to investigate the effects of forest and rangeland cover on root and soil biological characteristics in a semi-arid mountainous region (which has habitats with sensitive and fragile conditions).
+Introduction and Objective: Vegetation degradation and land-use changes can profoundly affect soil properties.
+In recent years, human activities have accelerated the degradation of many ecosystems, leading to reduced or even complete loss of vegetation cover.
+Soil fulfills multiple ecological functions, and root traits together with soil enzyme activities serve as key indicators of these functions.
+Accordingly, this study aims to examine the effects of forest and rangeland cover on root and soil biological characteristics in a semi-arid mountainous region characterized by sensitive and fragile habitats.

-Methodology: This study investigated the effects of varying intensities of vegetation cover degradation, ranging from heavy (0-10% coverage) to moderate (30-40% coverage) and light (60-70%coverage) in comparison to undisturbed sites (control group with 90 -100% coverage) in the Nichkooh summer area in the Kojur district of Nowshahr city.
-Three one-hectare plots (100 m × 100 m) were studied in each of the habitats.
-In this regard, within each of these plots, 5 soil samples were taken from a depth of 0-30 cm to assess the condition of the roots, and for enzyme activities, samples were taken from depths of 0-10, 10-20 and 20-30 cm and within an area measuring 30 cm × 30 cm.
-In general, 15 samples from each habitat and a total of 45 soil samples were transferred to the laboratory.
-The analysis of variance (ANOVA) test was used to check the presence or absence of significant values of different soil characteristics in relation to the different types of covers studied.
-Duncan's test was also used for multiple comparisons of means.
+Methodology: The study assessed the impacts of different levels of vegetation cover degradation: severe (0–10% cover), moderate (30–40%), and light (60–70%), compared with undisturbed sites serving as controls (90–100% cover).
+Research was conducted in the Nichkooh summer rangelands, located in the Kojur district of Nowshahr city.
+Three one-hectare plots (100 m × 100 m) were established in each habitat type.
+Within each plot, five soil samples were collected from a depth of 0–30 cm to evaluate root traits.
+For enzyme activity, samples were taken from depths of 0–10, 10–20, and 20–30 cm within 30 cm × 30 cm quadrats.
+In total, 15 samples per habitat and 45 samples overall were analyzed in the laboratory.
+Analysis of variance (ANOVA) was applied to test for significant differences in soil characteristics across cover types, and Duncan’s multiple range test was used for mean comparisons.

 Type of Study: